 - Related documents (activity document, other documents, latest capital and partnership information of the organization, latest tax return, power of attorney, etc.) of the workplace where necessary.

-Pre-prepared forms are available on the Ministry of Labour website.
-Both Arabic and Turkish templates are available; however, the parties are free to use any contracts in line with Turkish labour law.
+Pre-prepared forms are available on the Ministry of Labor website.
+Both Arabic and Turkish templates are available; however, the parties are free to use any contracts in line with Turkish labor law.

 Work permits for self-employment

 If you are self-employed or would like to be self-employed, you need to have a legal enterprise in Turkey that is established and registered according to the Turkish Commercial Code.
 There are many types of enterprises in Turkey.

 You can set up your own business, such as a shop, in Turkey just like any other foreigner.
 In that case your work place also has to be registered in accordance with the Turkish regulations.
 Support from UNHCR is available to help you register your business.